 Remember, the less whole ingredients you include in a recipe, the more likely you’ll need additional supplements to ensure proper balance.
 (Don’t forget to purchase the correct supplements mentioned above before making the meals).

-But we got you covered as we have recipes ranging from all whole foods to uber simple recipes that utilize more supplements.
+But we've got you covered as we have recipes ranging from all whole foods to uber-simple recipes that utilize more supplements.

-Everyone has different situations at different times, so it’s great to know you have the ability to find a recipe that works for you - at that moment.
+Everyone has different situations at different times, so it’s great to know you have the ability to find a recipe that works for you.

 Our Go To “E-Z Beefy”

-Our E-Z Beef recipe is probably one of the easiest balanced homemade dog food recipe you’ll come across.
+Our E-Z Beef recipe is probably one of my favorite balanced homemade dog food recipe.

 We spent more time than we’d care to admit in making sure that the meal is both balanced AND easy to make.